 Short-Lasting Unilateral Neuralgiform Headache With Conjunctival Injection and Tearing (SUNCT)

-Because of their similarities, SUNCT and cluster headaches are often grouped together.
+Because of their similarities, SUNCT and cluster headaches are often grouped together as trigeminal autonomic cephalgias.
+Trigeminal autonomic cephalgias also include chronic paroxysmal hemicrania, and hemicrania continua—all very rare disorders.

-Doctors diagnose SUNCT based on symptoms and results of magnetic resonance imaging (MRI), done to rule out other causes.
+Doctors diagnose SUNCT based on symptoms.
+Magnetic resonance imaging (MRI) is done to rule out other causes.

 Lidocaine (an anesthetic) is given intravenously to relieve immediate pain.

-To prevent attacks, doctors may give people anticonvulsants (such as lamotrigine, topiramate, or gabapentin) or inject drugs to block or stimulate the nerve that supplies the affected eye.
+To prevent attacks, doctors may give people antiseizure drugs (such as lamotrigine, topiramate, or gabapentin) or inject drugs to block or stimulate the nerve that supplies the affected eye (optic nerve).